By Emily Gantt

 Start with straightforward tasks, like getting your dog’s attention.
 Say their name, and when they look at you, give them a high-value treat.
 High-value treats can be any type of food your dog adores, from tiny morsels of chopped chicken to dog biscuits.

-The next commands to teach are to come when called and to sit.
-From there, you can go to heeling, laying down, and loose leash walking.
 Teaching a dog to walk on a leash can be tricky if your pup isn’t a natural.
 Teaching your dog to potty outside is another can of worms, but something you should be working on from the time you get your dog.

 Home training a dog can be just as effective as training classes, sometimes more so, as long as you keep up with it.
 Practice makes perfect, and if you stick with it, your dog will get it eventually.
-Don’t give up.
-There’s no shame in reaching out to external sources to help you train your dog, but at the end of the day, the real work starts and ends at home.
+Don’t give up!

-Don’t make training a bore — use a high-pitched tone, smile, and cheer your pup on while doing your exercises.
+Don’t make training a bore.
+Use a high-pitched tone, smile, and cheer your pup on while doing your exercises.

 Switch up rewards.
 If you typically use treats, try letting them play with a special toy they only get when they do a command correctly.